storybookjs/react-native/docs/src/pages/testing/structural-testing/index.md

 ## Using StoryShots

 [StoryShots](https://github.com/storybookjs/storybook/tree/master/addons/storyshots) is our integration between Storybook and Jest Snapshot Testing.
-It's pretty simple to use.

-First, make sure you are inside a Storybook-enabled repo (make sure it has few stories).
+To use StoryShots, first make sure you are inside a Storybook-enabled repo (make sure it has few stories).
 Then, install StoryShots into your app with:

 ```sh